Not every narcissist is a psychopath or sociopath; every psychopath or sociopath is a narcissist.

 - They will, psychologically, emotionally, financially, some physically, and mentally take advantage of others without remorse.

 - They will idolise and get into a relationship very fast; they play the story of the hero or victim very well and create strong bonds with people.
 The quicker they can bond with someone, the sooner they can start to manipulate them.

 - They will both start asking for subtle favours, and once they know you’ve done a few, they will get you doing bigger and bigger things for them.

-- The word salad, to begin with, they pay backhanded flattery, people not on the disorder might pay compliments like this without thinking, those on the disorders will do so repeatedly and often at the start.
+- The word salad, to begin with, they pay backhanded flattery.
+People not on the disorder might pay compliments like this without thinking.
+Those with the disorders will do so repeatedly and often at the start.
 Things like.
-“You look amazing, have you lost weight.”
+“You look amazing.
+Have you lost weight.”
 “Your hair looks much better like that, and you should have it that way more often.”
 “If you’d let me move in, I could help you out more.”

 Similarities in narcissists, psychopaths and sociopaths.